-Lately we’ve been including a little spirulina in Finn’s diet for a little extra iron.
-He’s not really much of a smoothie man, so I thought I would sneak some in to bliss balls for his Montessori lunch box.
-I thought I may have pushed the boundaries a bit far, but on the way home he announced that he LOVED his bliss balls and ate them first!
+Lately we’ve been including a little spirulina in M and F’s diet for a little extra iron.
+Instead of the same spirulina smoothie every day I thought I would sneak some into bliss balls for the Montessori lunch box.
+I thought I may have pushed the boundaries a bit far, but on the way home Fletcher announced that he LOVED his bliss balls!

 So I thought I would share the recipe for these little superfood balls of goodness as they might be real hit, or a great way to freak them out ;).
 Of course they are ‘the usual’ free, but also nut free for once, so make a great little lunch box addition if your school or preschool is nut free.

 Gluten, dairy, refined sugar, soy and egg free, paleo.

 1 cup organic / sulphite free desiccated coconut

 3 Tbs psyllium husk (could substitute for ground chia, LSA or flax seed if preferred)